 The LTEMP ROD (subsection 6.4) also identifies vegetation management as a non-flow action that will be used to assist with cultural site protection.
 Specifically, the NPS will work with tribal partners and GCMRC to remove woody riparian vegetation at individual sites to increase the amount of river sand that is transported by wind and deposited on adjacent sand dunes, terraces, and archaeological sites contained therein.
 In this project, we propose to apply our scientific expertise on the geomorphic effects of dam operations to: (i) provide decision support assistance to the NPS and Tribes to plan and design vegetation removal treatments during FY18, and (ii) quantify the outcome of the experimental vegetation removal treatments when they are implemented beginning in FY19.
 We will quantify the outcome of the vegetation treatments as part of our ongoing program for monitoring the effects of dam operations on the geomorphic condition of archaeological sites which we have implemented in Project 4 (of the FY15-17 workplan).

 The LTEMP EIS identifies river terraces, specifically in the Glen Canyon NRA reach, as being vulnerable to erosion and degradation from controlled floods (HFEs) which are otherwise intended to distribute sediment throughout the river downstream of the Paria(also see Grams and others, 2007).
-In this project, we want to assist NPS and tribal stakeholders in quantifying the effects of dam operations on the erosion of terraces and other river sediment deposits by determining erosion rates during the approximately two decades since the implementation of the previous ROD (U.S. Department of Interior, 1996) with river flow regime of episodic controlled floods and restricted hydropeaking, through the current ROD.
+In this project, we will assist NPS and tribal stakeholders in quantifying the effects of dam operations on the erosion of terraces and other river sediment deposits by determining erosion rates during the approximately two decades since the implementation of the previous ROD (U.S. Department of Interior, 1996) with river flow regime of episodic controlled floods and restricted hydropeaking, through the current ROD.
 We will use new methods developed from our research in Project 4 (FY15-17 workplan; Kasprak and others, 2017) as well as methods from our ongoing program for monitoring the effects of dam operations on the geomorphic condition of archaeological sites implemented in Project 4.